PasiKoodaa/AI-PodcastifyAI/README.md

 ## Acknowledgments

 - KoboldCPP for dialogue generation: https://github.com/LostRuins/koboldcpp
-- StyleTTS2 API for text-to-speech conversion: https://github.com/NeuralVox/StyleTTS2
+- StyleTTS2 API for text-to-speech conversion: https://github.com/NeuralVox/StyleTTS2 (At the moment this is really hard to get to work on Windows)
 - All other open-source libraries used in this project